-He spent more than a decade at The Baltimore Sun, covering everything from the historic New Horizons flyby of Pluto to the arrival of Superstorm Sandy, and topics ranging from astronomy to geology to health.
-During the early months of the COVID-19 pandemic, he focused on nursing homes, prompting Maryland to begin publicly reporting on outbreaks, and then uncovering inconsistencies in that data.
+Before The Post, he spent more than a decade at The Baltimore Sun, covering everything from the historic New Horizons flyby of Pluto to the arrival of Superstorm Sandy, and topics ranging from astronomy to geology to health.
+During the COVID-19 pandemic, he investigated nursing homes, prompting Maryland to begin publicly reporting on outbreaks, and then uncovering inconsistencies in that data.
 He collaborated with The New York Times on reporting that revealed a wide racial disparity in nursing home coronavirus outbreaks.

-He was part of the Sun team named a finalist for the Pulitzer Prize for coverage of the death of Baltimore man Freddie Gray and riots that followed in 2015.
+He was part of a Sun team named a finalist for the Pulitzer Prize for coverage of the death of Baltimore man Freddie Gray and riots that followed in 2015.
 And he played a supporting role in the local reporting Pulitzer the Sun’s staff received in 2020.
-He won second place for explanatory reporting in the Society of Environmental Journalists’ annual contest for his 2017 series, “Power struggle.”
+He won the Society of Journalists’ 2023 award for best beat reporting in a small newsroom, and got second place for explanatory reporting in its 2017 contest for his series, “Power struggle.”

 He is a native of Timonium, Md., and a graduate of the University of Maryland, College Park, with a bachelor's degree in journalism and a master's degree in public policy.